mojira/arisa-kt/docs/Modules.md

 - Any of the following matches one of the regex patterns specified by `sensitiveTextRegexes` in the [config](../config/config.yml), or contains an email address which does not match one of the `allowedEmailRegexes`:
   - summary, environment, description (if ticket was created after last run)
-  - text attachment (if it was created after last run)
+  - text attachment (if it was created after last run), and the module was unable to redact the sensitive data
   - changelog entry string value (if it was created after last run)
 - Or any of the attachments created after the last run has a name which matches one of `sensitiveFileNameRegexes` in the [config](../config/config.yml).